How can casino affiliates find untapped traffic sources?

 Foundational explanation: what “untapped traffic” means for affiliates

-In affiliate-marketing terms, “untapped traffic” refers to channels or audience segments that receive less competition, are poorly monetized by competitors, or have not been intentionally targeted with tailored creative and offers.
-Examples include niche topical sites, community forums, specialized podcasts, or programmatic segments that haven’t been bought aggressively by mainstream advertisers.
+In affiliate-marketing terms, “untapped traffic” refers to channels or audience segments that are less competitive, poorly monetized by competitors, or not yet matched with tailored creative and offers.
+It may come from niche topical sites, community forums, specialized podcasts, private marketplace inventory, regional publisher groups, or audience segments that mainstream advertisers have not bought aggressively.

 Key strategies to discover untapped traffic sources